typemiguel/WalnutiQ/README.md

 4. In IntelliJ right-click the `WalnutiQ/` folder and select "Run 'All Tests'".

-## Setup in Linux/Mac/Windows with Gradle
+## Install in Linux/Mac/Windows with Gradle
 1. Make sure you have java version 1.7.
 To check open up a new terminal and type:
    ```sh
    prompt> java -version